magla/teft/README.md

 **What are the benefits of using React?**\
 React is a modern framework that allows you to make modular, component-based frontend.
 Compared to e.g. jQuery, it allows you more control over the specific component behavior and interactivity.
 Oragnization of code is usually also greatly improved.\
 React provides only the View level (in a typical MVP), so it can be hooked up to a headless CMS or a Rest API.
-Vue is also a good candidate for this task, but frameworks like Angular are more suitable for web apps, where the focus is not on the contect, but functionality.
+Vue is also a good candidate for this task, but frameworks like Angular are more suitable for web apps, where the focus is not on the content, but functionality.

 **Are there any drawbacks of using React?**\
 React does not allow on easy content input/change.
 If using only React, a whole seperate project to create a user-friendly admin page would have to be developed.
 SEO with React is still a problem, although search engines have improved.